syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Dealing-with-ColorPickerPalette.md

 ### Selecting more custom colors

-We can select any color with own saturation level by using the custom tab color picker .
+We can select any color and adjusting its saturation level by using the custom tab color picker .
 If we want to hide the custom color tab, use the [IsCustomTabVisible](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~IsCustomTabVisible.html) property value as `Collapsed`.
-The color chosen from this color picker will also be added in the RecentlyUsedPanel.
+The color chosen from custom color picker will also be added in the RecentlyUsedPanel.

 {% tabs %}